The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 It costs $5.43 to make twelve servings of this Macaroni Salad.
 That works out to be just $0.45 per serving.

 Try our Banana Pancakes, Coconut Syrup, Garlic Shrimp, and Coconut Shrimp recipes for more Hawaiian-inspired recipes.

 Hawaiian Style Macaroni Salad

 On our recent trip to Hawaii, we could not get enough of the lunch plates that all came with a serving of Macaroni Salad.
 It is the perfect side dish for most entrees.

 We enjoyed it with shrimp and BBQ pork.
 Luckily, Jill already created a Copycat recipe for Hawaiian Style Macaroni Salad for us to share with you.

-Hawaiian Macaroni Salad is a filling and flavorful side dish that is relatively simple to make and easy on the budget.
+Hawaiian Macaroni Salad is a filling and flavorful side dish that is relatively simple to make and easy on a budget.
 The iconic lunch plate salad is cool, creamy, and tangy, with overcooked noodles to soak up all the mayo.

-This Macaroni Hawaiian Salad will be the perfect addition to any summer BBQ, potluck, or family gathering.
+Our version of Macaroni Hawaiian Salad will be the perfect addition to any summer BBQ, potluck, or family gathering.